sini/nixkraken/docs/src/contrib/modules.md

 To centralize application of GitKraken configuration, each submodule writes its evaluated global settings as an [attribute set][nix-manual-attrs] to an internal option `_submoduleSettings.<moduleName>`.

-The top-level module merges all entries in `_submoduleSettings` to form the final GitKraken configuration and serializes it to JSON before passing it to the [gk-configure package][doc-pkg-configure], which writes to the location expected by GitKraken (ie. `~/.gitkraken/config`).
+The top-level module merges all entries in `_submoduleSettings` to form the final GitKraken configuration and serializes it to JSON before passing it to the [gk-configure package][doc-pkg-configure], which writes to the location expected by GitKraken (i.e., `~/.gitkraken/config`).

 The following diagram illustrates the flow: